vkapeliushnyi/livecoding-test-app/README.md

     2. Best guess estimate - No risks occur
     3. Pessimistic estimate - Accounts for negative risks

+Example:
+You have to make implement login form in the project that you're not familiar with.
+You suggest that you will be able to copypaste boilerplate code from some other login form for a different resource, but you cannot be sure because you haven't yet seen the code base.

+Optimistically you expect to copypaste the code and simply replace the resource name.
+Pessimistically you expect that all the code in this codebase is horrible, and you'll have to write your own CRUD from scratch.
+Best guess estimate is something in between

+Work breakdown example:

+Create login form layout - 5m - 20m - 1h
+Add styles to login form - 5m - 10m - 15m
+Add login form fields handling - 1m - 5m - 10m
+Add fields validation - 5m - 10m - 15m
+Update routing - 1m - 5m - 10m

+This is impossible to implement all the requirements during the interview session.
+So don't worry about completing everything, just focus on going as far as possible as fast as possible 😁

 3. Start implementing the features presented

 # Hint